-The Company incurred offering costs in connection with common stock offerings.
-The offering costs were paid out of the proceeds of the respective offerings.
-Offering costs in connection with common stock offerings have been accounted for as a reduction of additional paid-in capital.
+The Company has incurred offering costs in connection with common stock offerings and registration statements.
+Where applicable, the offering costs were paid out of the proceeds of the respective offerings.
+Offering costs in connection with common stock offerings and costs in connection with registration statements have been accounted for as a reduction of additional paid-in capital.